 Blinding fluorescent lights from Jenna’s next door neighbor put them on stage.
 Squinting, Luke quickly stepped back and shaded his eyes.
 Her neighbor had lights like the Ohio Penitentiary and he was waiting for sirens, guard dogs and maybe even an escaped convict to dash across the lawn.

 “Everything okay over there?” her neighbor called while leaning from her screen door.

-Jenna mumbled something under her breath, then shouted, “Everything’s fine, Lucinda.
+Jenna mumbled something, then shouted, “Everything’s fine, Lucinda.
 You can douse the lights now.”

 It was probably good that Jenna’s neighbor had taken that particular moment to light up the neighborhood.
 Otherwise, he might have thrown his no-sex rule straight to the curb.

 “Sorry about Lucinda.
 She’s a little nosey and a little overprotective.”

 He looked next door.
 “A little?
 I just hope she doesn’t flip on her porch lights too often.
 She’s using enough wattage to suck the electricity from the rest of the neighborhood, maybe even half of Cleveland.”

 “Stop.”
 Jenna laughed.
 “Leave the helpless old woman alone.”

 “Helpless?
 I was waiting for her to pull a shotgun on me.”